How to Become a Content Creator That Earns

 1. Create a private Telegram channel.
 This is where your premium content lives.
 Only paying members see it.

 3. Set your price.
 Start between $5 and $15 per month for most niches.
-You can always raise prices once you have proven the value.
 Offer multiple access durations — monthly, quarterly, annual — to give fans flexibility.

 4. Create a public channel for discovery.
 Post free content that demonstrates your expertise.
 Include a link to your paid channel in the bio and pinned message.

 5. Launch to your existing audience.
 Even 20 paying members at $10 per month is $200 in recurring monthly revenue.
-That is more than most creators earn in their first year.
 Once members are in, keeping them engaged with the right content cadence and renewal tactics is what separates channels that grow from channels that churn.
-For a step-by-step guide on how to build a community that pays you — from picking a niche to landing your first 50 members — see our full community building playbook.

 Content creator growth path from beginner to monetized community